happyRainDrop/Intertype-Relations-Mapper-V1/README.md

 # Intertype-Relations-Mapper-V1

+## Note

+This project is no longer being updated.
+You can try it out [here](https://intertype-relations-calculator.neocities.org/).
+Works on Chrome.

 ## Overview & Purpose

 According to MBTI and socionics theory, there are 8 cognitive functions, and 16 cognitive types